Doubling property for biLipschitz homogeneous geodesic surfaces: Introduction

 Homogeneity by isometries in the case of geodesic metric spaces has been successfully studied and characterized by Berestovski\u\i\; \cite{b, b1, b2}.
 The interest in \bilip homogeneity is relatively recent.
-It has been studied in dimension one, by several authors \cite{Bishop, GH, Freeman-Herron}, for planar curves with metrics induced by the ambient geometry.
-BiLipschitz homogeneity for geodesic spaces has appeared naturally in Geometric Group Theory for some actions on quasi-planes, i.e., geometric objects that are coarsely $2$ dimensional, e.g., in \cite{Kapovich-Kleiner}.
+It has been studied by several authors \cite{Bishop, GH, Freeman-Herron} in dimension one for planar curves with metrics induced by the ambient geometry.
+BiLipschitz homogeneity for geodesic spaces has appeared naturally in Geometric Group Theory for some actions on quasi-planes, i.e., geometric objects that are coarsely $2$ dimensional, e.g., in \cite{Kapovich-Kleiner, Kapovich-Kleiner2}.

 Our purpose is to study the $2$-dimensional case together with the hypothesis, as is common in Geometric Group Theory, that the metric is geodesic.
 Such an assumption in dimension one would give trivial results.